arzt/ml-stuff/README.md

 #TODOs
 * add more Scala tests and comments
 * more user interactivity (e.g. set lambda, and rank for factorization)
-* try to speed um own ALS implementation
+* try to speed up own ALS implementation